vignat/vignat/README.md

       $ proofgeneral verif_sqrt.v
   ```

 On the first run, Coq will need to compile everything.
-Enter `coq-compile-before-require-toggle` command.
-For that press `M-x`(or Alt-Option + x ), and then type `coq-compile-before-require-toggle` into the emerged commandline.
-(Make sure to do it exactly once, since it is a toggle).
-Use `next` button on the top panel (or `C-c C-n`), to go through the proof step-by-step.
+Use `next` button on the top panel (or `C-c C-n` - Ctrl+c, then Ctrl+n), to go through the proof step-by-step.
 First step may take a long time up to hours, because, here Coq compiles everything it can reach.